axibase/atsd-use-cases/Chart_of_the_Day/unemployment/README.md

 To create your own chart using the existing data, open an empty **TRENDS** [instance](https://trends.axibase.com/).

 For questions, technical support, or to suggest a dataset that you would like to see visualized, visit our [GitHub repository](https://github.com/axibase/atsd-use-cases) and [raise an issue](https://github.com/axibase/atsd-use-cases/issues).

+Source data used for this article is linked here:

+* **U.S. Bureau of Labor Statistics**, [Civilian Unemployment Rate](https://fred.stlouisfed.org/series/UNRATE)
+* **U.S. Bureau of Economic Analysis**, [Gross Domestic Product](https://fred.stlouisfed.org/series/GDP)